-Is it a fresh wound requiring fresh running blood, or old enough to have congealed, dried or scabbed over?
-Different products are made for all your fresh, dried and scab blood requirements.
+Is it a fresh wound requiring fresh running blood, or old enough to have congealed, dried and scabbed over?
+Luckily, different products are made for all your fresh, dried and scab blood requirements!

 Blood thickens and darkens as it dries and scabs over.
-It’s always annoying when someone has a fresh injury and the makeup artist has used a darker and thicker scab blood product and not lovely runny blood – it never looks right.
-(It can also be down to the filming schedule not allowing makeup people to do their job properly.)
+It’s always annoying when someone has a fresh injury and the makeup artist has used a darker and thicker scab blood product and not lovely runny blood – it never looks quite right.

 Where is the Blood Going?

-This is relevant for health and safety reasons.
-For example, if going in mouth, can the blood used be ingested?
-If someone is diabetic, many blood products are sugar-based, so use an alternative.
+This question is relevant for health and safety reasons.
+For example, if blood is going in someone’s mouth, can the blood you are using be ingested?
+Many blood products are sugar-based, so if someone is diabetic, use a sugar-free alternative.

-Are they lying down, upright or face down?
-If they are found lying down, think about their posture and the effects of gravity – the blood needs to be applied to flow in the right direction.
+Are they lying down, sat upright or face down?
+If they are found lying down, think about their posture and the effects of gravity.
+This is because the blood needs to be applied to flow in the right direction to be realistic.

 What Happens in the Scene?

-Is the actor moving around during the take and, if so, will they transfer any of the blood to another actor, costume, props, the floor and so on?
-Some bloods are not costume friendly, so liaise with the costume department if you think blood could get on the clothing.
+Is the actor moving around during the take?
+If so, will they transfer any of the blood to another actor, costume, props, the floor, and so on?

 NEVER USE REAL BLOOD UNDER ANY CIRCUMSTANCES!